-CLASS GROOMS WHEELS WT/WIDTH FOUR-IN-HAND OR UNICORN Horse, Pony 2 behind .
-No minimum weight or width Small Pony, VSE 4 PAIR Horse, Pony, Small Pony, VSE 1 behind TANDEM Horse, Pony, Small Pony, VSE 1 behind or beside SINGLE Horse, Pony Small Pony, VSE None required Athlete Option or Organizer Required 2 or 4
+CLASS GROOMS WHEELS WT/WIDTH FOUR-IN-HAND Horse, Pony 2 behind OR UNICORN Small Pony, VSE 4 PAIR Horse, Pony, Small Pony, VSE 1 behind No minimum TANDEM Horse, Pony, Small Pony, VSE 1 behind or beside 2 - 4 weight or width SINGLE Horse, Pony Small Pony, VSE Athlete Option or Organizer Required 2 or 4

 - a.
-At ADS-recognized events, see 937.1.1 for all single equine turnouts. - b.
+At ADS-recognized events, see Art.
+CD-937.1.1 and Art.
+CD-943.2.14 for all single equine turnouts. - b.
 At ADS-recognized events, there are no required track widths.
 (See Appendix CD-E. Quick Reference Guide for CDEs).
-Exceptions: - (1) Entries in classes offering Advanced Dressage tests and Cones specifications (except for VSE and Small pony turnouts) must follow all vehicle requirements under FEI CAI 2 rules. - (2) See 973.1 and 974.1 for events where the Organizer has opted to use standard Cones settings and has published the specifications in the Omnibus. - 3.1 The same Carriage must be used for Dressage and Cones for CAI2 and above (see Article 936).
-At ADS competitions at the Training, Preliminary and Intermediate Divisions, Athletes may elect to use a different carriage for Dressage and Cones.
-If the Athlete elects to use different carriages, it is the Athlete's responsibility to notify the Organizer and the Technical Delegate of this decision at least 1 hour prior to the start of the Cones Competition so that wheel measurement of the carriage being used may be verified.
-Failure to notify a change in vehicle may result in elimination by the judge of Cones: The same carriage must be used for Dressage and Cones for all ADS Combined Driving Competitions. - 3.2 Artificial extensions to increase the measured width of a Carriage are not permitted in Cones. - 3.3 All carriages must be measured as soon as the Athlete has left the competition arena.
+Exceptions: - (1) Entries in classes offering Advanced Dressage tests and Cones specifications (except for VSE and Small pony turnouts) must follow all vehicle requirements under FEI CAI 2 rules. - (2) See Art.
+CD-973.1 and Art.
+CD-974.1 for events where the Organizer has opted to use standard Cones settings and has published the specifications in the ADS Omnibus. - 3.1 The same Carriage must be used for Dressage and Cones for CAI2 and above. - The same carriage must be used for Dressage and Cones for all ADS Combined Driving Competitions. - 3.2 Artificial extensions to increase the measured width of a Carriage are not permitted in Cones. - 3.3 All carriages must be measured as soon as the Athlete has left the competition arena.
 At ADS-recognized events, measuring after the competition is not required.